 On 16 August 2022, the President of the United States signed the Inflation Reduction Act of 2022 (the "IRA"), which extended the PTC at full value for onshore wind projects that are placed in service after 31 December 2021 and began construction before 30 January 2023.
-For projects beginning construction after 29 January 2023 and before 1 January 2025, a base credit rate of \$0.3 cents per kWh will apply with an additional \$1.2 cents per kWh if the project meets certain prevailing wage and apprenticeship requirements.
-For projects that begin construction after 31 December 2024 until the later of: (i) 31 December 2032 or (ii) the first year greenhouse gas emissions in the United States are equal to or less than 25 per cent. of U.S. greenhouse gas emissions in 2022; wind, solar, and certain other technologies, which meet specified "qualified facilities" rules will be eligible for a technology-neutral (zero emissions) PTC.
+For projects beginning construction after

+30 January 2023 and before 1 January 2025, a base credit rate of \$0.3 cents per kWh will apply with an additional \$1.2 cents per kWh if the project meets certain prevailing wage and apprenticeship requirements.
+For projects that begin construction after 31 December 2024 until the later of: (i)31 December 2032 or (ii) the first year greenhouse gas emissions in the United States are equal to or less than 25 per cent. of U.S. greenhouse gas emissions in 2022; wind, solar, and certain other technologies, which meet specified "qualified facilities" rules will be eligible for a technology-neutral (zero emissions) PTC.
 The "base credit" will equal to \$0.3 cents per kWh of electrical energy generated.
 If certain prevailing wage and apprenticeship rules are satisfied, an additional \$1.2 cents per kWh becomes available.
 The PTC will adjust for inflation.
-The applicable PTC rate is increased by 10 per cent. for projects that satisfy certain "domestic content requirements" and an additional 10 per cent. increase is available for projects that are located in certain "energy communities."
-Under the IRA, solar projects and offshore wind projects are eligible for the current PTC or the technology neutral PTC depending upon the date construction begins as set forth above.
+The applicable PTC rate is increased by 10 per cent. for projects that satisfy certain "domestic content requirements" and an additional 10 per cent. increase is available for projects are eligible for the current PTC or the technology neutral PTC depending upon the date construction begins as set forth above.